 The helium atom represents the simplest fundamental system for the exploration of electron correlation effects.
 It has been extensively studied by both theoreticians and experimentalists.
-A strong electron correlation in doubly-excited states of He and He-like atomic ions (referred to hereafter as He-like systems) has been actively studied ever since the experimental observations of autoionizing levels of He [1, 2].
-Herrick and Kellman provided a supermultiplet classification of the intrashell doubly-excited states of He-like systems based on approximate O(4) symmetry and the analogy with rovibrational levels of a linear triatomic molecule with the two electrons undertaking a triatomic molecular motion with the nucleus at their center [3-5].
-This interpretation was consistent with conditional probabilities [6, 7] obtained from accurate wave functions by Berry's group and the Kellman-Herrick model of collective rotational and bending motions of electrons was later confirmed by accurate results for conditional probability densities [8].
-Berry's group also studied the helium-isoelectronic series and showed that the collective behavior of electrons becomes less appreciable with the increasing nuclear charge [9].
-In the case of singly-excited states of He-like systems the correlation energy is much smaller than in the doublyexcited states since the former involve a tight 1s electron and a diffuse outer electron.
-In view of the lesser role of the correlation energy it might seem that the singlyexcited states of He-like systems are of lesser interest than the doubly-excited ones.
-Yet, there still remains an unsolved and interesting problem in the singly-excited states with respect to their angular correlation which we address in this paper.

-The angular correlation in singly-excites states of Helike systems has been thoroughly studied from the early 70th untill the late 80th by Boyd, Moiseyev, Katriel, Thakkar, and others [10-17] focusing in particular on the understanding of the origin of the first Hund rule [18-24].
-These pioneering studies have revealed that (i) the correlation energy $\Delta E{\rm corr}$. moderately increases with increasing nuclear charge Z_n , (ii) in the singly-excited states of He-like systems the angular correlation dominates the radial correlation [12], and (iii) for the singlet-triplet pair of states of the (1s)(2s) configuration the dependence of the probability density distribution on the interelectronic angle is very weak while for the (1s)(2p) configuration it becomes appreciable and increases with Z_n [13].
+A strong electron correlation in doubly excited states of He and He-like atomic ions (referred to hereafter as He-like systems) has been actively studied ever since the experimental observations of autoionizing levels of He [1,2].
+Herrick and Kellman provided a supermultiplet classification of the intrashell doubly excited states of He-like systems based on approximate O(4) symmetry and the analogy with rovibrational levels of a linear triatomic molecule with the two electrons undertaking a triatomic molecular motion with the nucleus at their center [3-5].
+This interpretation was consistent with conditional probabilities [6,7] obtained from accurate wave functions by Berry's group, and the Kellman-Herrick model of collective rotational and bending motions of electrons was later confirmed by accurate results for conditional probability densities [8].
+Berry's group also studied the heliumisoelectronic series and showed that the collective behavior of electrons becomes less appreciable with the increasing nuclear charge [9].
+In the case of singly excited states of He-like systems, the correlation energy is much smaller than in the doubly excited states since the former involve a tight 1s electron and a diffuse outer electron.
+In view of the lesser role of the correlation energy, it might seem that the singly their angular correlation, which we address in this paper.
+The angular correlation in singly excited states of He-like systems has been thoroughly studied by Boyd, Moiseyev, Katriel, Thakkar, and others [10-17], focusing in particular on the understanding of the origin of the first Hund rule [18-24].
+These pioneering studies have revealed that (i) the correlation energy ΔE{corr} moderately increases with increasing nuclear charge Z_n , (ii) in the singly excited states of He-like systems, the angular correlation dominates the radial correlation [12], and (iii) for the singlet-triplet pair of states of the (1s)(2s) configuration, the dependence of the probability-density distribution on the interelectronic angle is very weak, while for the (1s)(2p) configuration, it becomes appreciable and increases with Z_n [13].

-As implied by the result (i) listed above, the effective correlation energy for atomic systems as defined by the correlation energy scaled by Z_n^2 , namely $\frac{\Delta E{corr.}}{Z_n^2}$, approaches zero as $Z_n \to \infty$.
-For increasing Z_n the wave
+As implied by result (i) listed above, the effective correlation energy for atomic systems as defined by the correlation energy scaled by Z_n^2 , namely, $\frac{\Delta E{\text{corr}}}{Z_n^2}$, approaches zero as $Z_n \to \infty$.
+For increasing Z_n , the wave function of singly excited states of He-like systems should approach, therefore, the wave function of the independent particle model (IPM) based on the Hartree-Fock approximation.
+This should then result in an isotropic probability-density distribution that is independent of the interelectronic angle since there should be little angular correlation between the two electrons according to the IPM.